sdslabs/stc-iitr/_groups/mars.md

 ---

 MaRS provides the perfect platform for students to develop their innovative and technical skills such as mechanical, electronics and architectural.
-Over the past few years, this section has focused more on the 'robotics' part, conducting lectures on microcontrollers, sensors, actuators, etc.; conducting workshops.
+Over the past years, this section has focused more on the 'robotics' part, conducting lectures on microcontrollers, sensors, actuators, etc.; conducting workshops.
-Also, the first year students get a chance to build their bots independently.
-These bots are then displayed in 'Srishti' ; the Annual Exhibition of Student Technical Club, and attract a lot of appreciation from various professors, and other visitors."
+Also, the first year students get a chance to build their bots independently and they are displayed in 'Srishti' ; the Annual Exhibition of Student Technical Club, and attract a lot of appreciation from various professors, and other visitors."